learn-co-curriculum/js-quotes-practice/README.md

   refresh.
   * Use a `POST` request to `http://localhost:3000/likes`
-  * The body of the request should be a JSON object containing a key of `quoteId`, with an integer value.
+  * The body of the request should be a JSON object containing a key of `quoteId`, with an _integer_ value.
 Use the ID of the quote you're creating the like for — e.g. `{ quoteId: 5 }` to create a like for quote 5.
+IMPORTANT: if the `quoteID` is a string for some reason (for example, if you've pulled the ID from a dataset) the index page will not include the like you create on _any_ quote.
   * Bonus (not required): add a `createdAt` key to your object to track when the like was created.
 Use [UNIX time][] (the number of seconds since January 1, 1970).
 The  [documentation][] for the JS `Date` class may be